 Privacy Policy

-Articyl ("we", "our", "us") is a cloud-hosted read-it-later service that lets you save web articles and optionally deliver them to your devices.
+Articyl ("we", "our", "us") is a cloud-hosted personal content hub that lets you save web articles, subscribe to RSS feeds and podcasts, listen to articles with AI narration, organise and track your reading, and optionally deliver content to your devices.
 This policy explains what data we collect, how we use it, and your rights regarding that data.

 1. Data Controller